owenprice5/360ImageToCOLMAPConverter/README.md

 **Conversion is slow / stops frequently**
 - Write output to an SSD rather than HDD
-- If using HDD, the GPU may outpace disk write speed
+- If using HDD, the GPU may outpace disk write speed bottlenecking performance
 - Check Windows Defender isn't scanning output files in real-time (add output folder to exclusions)
 - If consistently writing files, defragmenting the HDD will improve performance.
 Writing may start and stop if this is not done.
 (Only occurs when potentially writing  500,000 plus images in a short time span)